Reading time: 4 min

 Revenue breakdown

-The top 50 players generate a combined revenue of around PLN 3.7bn from sales of heavy precast elements.
-That translates to an average of just over PLN 70m per company.
-Most producers are still relatively small and lack sufficient operating scale.
-More than half earn less than PLN 40m from precast operations.
-Around 10 firms report sales in the PLN 50-100m range.
-Fewer than 10 companies exceed PLN 100m in annual revenue.
+The top 80 players generate a combined revenue of around PLN 4.5bn from sales of heavy precast elements.
+That translates to an average of PLN 57m per company.
+Most precast producers in Poland are still relatively small entities that lack sufficient operating scale.
+Nearly 70% of the analyzed companies earned less than PLN 40m from heavy precast operations.
+Around 15 firms report sales in the PLN 50-100m range.
+Meanwhile, fewer than 10 producers exceed PLN 100m in sales.

 The market structure indicates strong consolidation opportunities, particularly in light of: